All Episodes

 Mainstream media, CNN, MSNBC, New York Times, Washington Post, all wrong.

-So we have Sarah Carter with us, Luke Rosiak is with us.
+So we have Sarah Carter with us.

-There's only we can only speculate because basically his wife left the country with all this money.
+We can only speculate because basically his wife left the country with all this money.

 The FBI said she had no plans to come back.